vahidbaharvand/test4z/src/python/README.md

 # Test4z Python Samples

-This repository contains the UpdateSample of Test4z in Python and the tests are written using Pytest framework.
+This repository contains the Test4z Update Sample in Python.
+The tests are written using the Pytest framework.

-# Installations
+# Installing

 1. Download Python from https://www.python.org/downloads